taobear68/rmvod/README.txt

 20230630 - Work begins on r0.9

 20230828 - Merged branch feat_rec_srch into main, creating r0.9.1.
 To transition to this version, the server administrator will need to create a table (common_texts - begins at line 58 in vodlib_setup.sql) in the database, and in /etc/rmvod/rmvod_api.cfg, set do_recs=on in the section [API_Settings], otherwise recommendations won't work.
 Alternately, in /etc/rmvod/rmvod_api.cfg, set do_recs=off in the section [API_Settings] to disable recommendations.

+20240123 - Merged branch user-base into main, in preparation for r0.9.2.
+To transition to this version, the server administrator will need to create table (users - begins at line 141 in vodlib_setup.sql) and view (user_series_last_episode - begins at line 159 in vodlib_setup.sql) in the database.

+20240128 - Closed out work for r0.9.2.